 (2) long term care and terminal illness through the use of a stand-alone long term care policy, or a linked benefit policy that contains both a tax free death benefit and long term care component; and

-(3) the elimination, reduction or minimization of estate taxes.
+(3) the elimination, reduction or minimization of taxes.

 Risk management is an important part of a reliable financial and retirement plan.
 Shari Bevan at Bevan Wealth & Tax Strategies has the necessary expertise and education as a Chartered Life Underwriter (CLU®) required to assist clients in all facets of risk management.